-Caerphilly Cheeseby Gary Reading, Mar 2019
+Caerphilly Cheeseby Well Polished Swansea, Mar 2019

 Caerphilly is a hard, white cheese originating from a town of the same name in South Wales.
 It was first made in Caerphilly in about 1830.
 Its texture and flavour bears resemblance to cheddar, which is the most popular type of cheese in the United Kingdom.
 This cheese is known as “the crumblies”.